Sending log requests to a non default URL

 To do this, set the corsAllowedOriginsRegex attribute of the JSNLog configuration element to a regular expression that matches all accepted domains (test your regular expression).

-For example, this jsnlog element allows requests from my-abc-domain.com, my-xyz-domain.com and all their sub domains, both over http and https:
+For example, this code allows requests from my-abc-domain.com, my-xyz-domain.com and all their sub domains, both over http and https:

 <jsnlog corsAllowedOriginsRegex="^https?:\/\/([a-z0-9]+[.])*(my-abc-domain[.]com|my-xyz-domain[.]com)$" > </jsnlog>